ahodieb/aast-ce-session/README.md

 ## Books
 - [Apprenticeship Patterns](https://www.oreilly.com/library/view/apprenticeship-patterns/9780596806842/) - This book teaches you how to learn better to be a better programmer.
-- [Introduction to algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) - One of the best books (if not the best) on algorithms, although it's not free it's very easy to find it online, and you probably already have a physical copy given to you at AAST, and you can find one at the library.
+- [Introduction to algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) - One of the best books on algorithms, although it's not free it's very easy to find it online, and you probably already have a physical copy given to you at AAST, and you can find one at the library.

 - [A huge list of free programming/tech books](https://github.com/EbookFoundation/free-programming-books/blob/master/free-programming-books.md)